compsocialscience/summer-institute/2020/howard-mathematica/sicss-howard-mathematica-vision.md

 well-being and our steadfast commitment to advancing diversity, equity, and inclusion, Mathematica’s nearly 1400 employees collaborate closely with public- and private-sector partners to inform program and policy decisions in health, human services, and international development.
 Throughout <i>SICSS-Howard/Mathematica: Lifting New Voices to Address Ethics and Equity in AI</i>, our data and public policy experts will work alongside participants to help translate big questions into deep insights that improve programs, refine strategies, and enhance equity.

+“This program provides aspiring researchers with insights to help them operate at the intersection of data science and social science, as well as surface new ways to apply an equity lens to that work—two topics that are poised to shape the future of public policy for years to come,” said [Paul Decker](https://www.mathematica.org/our-people/staff/paul-decker), president and CEO of Mathematica.
+“We are incredibly proud to stand with Howard University in shining a light on the importance of ethics and equity as artificial intelligence gains a foothold in more and more ways.”